corgikzx/Call-DeepSeek-API-on-Azure-/README.md

 # Call-DeepSeek-API-on-Azure-
 The repository contains a demo to call DeepSeek model deployed on Azure.
-Pleas follow the instruction in .ipynb file
+Please follow the instruction in .ipynb file.